ENCCS/hpda-python/content/setup.rst

 ``127.0.0.1`` with ``localhost``.

-If everything is working as it should, you should now be able to create a new Jupyter notebook in your browser which is connected to a Karolina compute node and the ``hpda`` conda environment.
+If everything is working as it should, you should now be able to create a new Jupyter notebook in your browser which is connected to a Karolina compute node and the ``pyhpda`` conda environment.

 Local installation
 ------------------